 Part A: To Be completed for DHCP and non-DHCP configurations

 Server Host Name:

-Integrated Lights-Out Name: Integrated Lights-Out Default User: Integrated Lights -Out Password:
+Integrated Lights-Out Name: Integrated Lights-Out Default User: Integrated Light s-Out Password:

 Note: If NIC teaming is to be implemented, determine which ports will be teamed.
 Configure these Ethernet ports for DHCP protocol.
 For more information, refer to the Ethernet teaming features and procedures section of administrative procedures in the administration guide.

-Part B: To be completed for non-DHCP configurations only
+Part B: To be completed for n on-DHCP config gurations only

 DNS Servers IP Address

 1

 2

 3

 NAS NIC Port IP Address Subnet Mask Gateway Address

-Eth O
+Eth 0 10/100

-Eth 1
+Eth 1 10/100

+Eth 2 10/100/1000

 Integrated Lights-Out Eth port

-The default NAS b3000 v2 has two Ethernet ports available for network connectivity.
+The default NAS e7000 v2 has three Ethernet ports available for network connectivity.
 Disable ports that will not be used.
 Each Ethernet port must be configured with a separate subnet.

-NOTE: Figure 6 and Table 3 in Chapter 3 illustrate the NIC Port assignments mentioned here.
+Figure 6 and Table 3 in Chapter 3 illustrate the Nic Port assignments mentioned

+here. e ron assignment 3 mennoned

 Part C: SNMP Information (optional)

 Trap Destination (IP Address) Manager Client:

 Management Traps Community String:

 System Management Community String: